juan-reyes-source/jsrl-swagger/README.md

 When you want to define request bodies, in the documentation of the function, you have to define the structure data types, and additional information about those arguments, for that you can use one of the following options (depending on your context)

 **NOTE**: It important highlight that in this part the schemas must be registered in the blueprint and each value defined in the schemas list of request bodies documentation must be the attribute `$id` of the schema.
+Besides, for the schema name (`$id`) is recommended use in this scenario the prefix REQUEST, and its name must be alphabetic.

 #### Obligatory fields
 ```py